hitherelantern/digital-library-POC/README.md

 # digital-library
 A digital library(Proof of Concept/ Prototype) using RAG Architecture !

--Workflow...
+Workflow...
-U can insert the data(in milvus after setting it up) by running pipeline_milvus.py (`python pipeline.py`) file by correctly specifying the path where your pdf files are located.
+\n U can insert the data(in milvus after setting it up) by running pipeline_milvus.py (`python pipeline.py`) file by correctly specifying the path where your pdf files are located.
-U can run the app using streamlit by running pipeline.py file `streamlit run pipeline.py`
+\n U can run the app using streamlit by running pipeline.py file `streamlit run pipeline.py`